sethstone/commandbox-cicd-templates/templates/aws-fargate/README.md

  * Bash: `cicd/scripts/undeploy.sh`
  * Powershell: `cicd\scripts\undeploy.ps1`

-❗:money_with_wings: Note: This configuration will **cost around USD 55.00 per month** (based on prices in us-east-1 as of Februrary 2022) assuming a very minimal amount of activity.
+:money_with_wings: Note: This configuration will **cost around USD 55.00 per month** (based on prices in us-east-1 as of Februrary 2022) assuming a very minimal amount of activity.

- ***2022-03-18 Update***

- Due to changes in [Docker Hub's pull policy](https://docs.docker.com/docker-hub/download-rate-limit/) it's no longer reliable to pull the official commandbox image anonymously from AWS CodeBuild due to enforced rate limits.  ~~I've created an imperfect solution that attempts to mirror the image into a privately managed ECR repo.
-This will work somewhat because the first "anonymous pull" from Docker Hub in a newly created CodeBuild environment will often succeed and then proceed to work very sparingly afterwards.
-If at least one pull succeeds the image will be mirrored into ECR and subsequent builds can use that cached image.
-There's lots of reasons this is not ideal, so I don't plan on pushing this version to ForgeBox.
-I'm working on an alternative solution that allows you to login with your Docker credentials during the build by storing your credentials in AWS Parameter Store.~~

-***2022-03-19 Update***

-I've now implemented a Docker login solution to handle the rate-limiting problem described above.
-This approach is much cleaner and doesn't have any of the drawbacks as the ECR mirroring solution.
-The only downside is that I now must prompt the user for Docker credentials when running the deployment script and store those credentials in AWS Systems Manager Parameter Store.